-This article will help you in selecting the kinds of foods for a hurricane, perishable and non-perishable your family wants and likes.
-I am writing this article during the height of the hurricane season which ends at the end of November.
+This article will help you select the kinds of foods for a hurricane, perishable, and non-perishable your family wants and likes.

-These are foods that are best kept in the refrigerator, as they will become unsafe to eat, if not kept refrigerated at 40 F or frozen at 0 degrees F.
+These are foods that kept in the refrigerator, as they will become unsafe to eat, if not kept refrigerated at 40 F or frozen at 0 degrees F.

 Examples of perishable foods include dairy products, fish, poultry, and leftover dinners.

-Spoilage comes 10-12 hours if these foods are not kept cold and in a hurricane, a power failure can come at any time.
+Spoilage comes 10-12 hours if these foods are not kept cold, and in a hurricane, a power failure can arrive at any time.

 The food you store in a closed refrigerator remains cold and safe for up to 24 hours.
 That is why you eat these foods first.